What is Zero Coupon Bond?

 #2 – High Duration and Interest Rate Risk

 They have a single cash inflow for the Investor which happens at the maturity and as such these bonds have the greatest Duration which results in Interest Rate Risk.
-Further, These are issued with call provisions which allow the issuer of such Bonds to redeem the bonds prior to their maturity at dates and prices which are predetermined at the time of issue of such Bonds.
+Further, These are issued with call provisions that allow the issuer of such Bonds to redeem the bonds prior to their maturity at dates and prices which are predetermined at the time of the issue of such Bonds.
 In such cases, the Investor is left with the risk of reinvesting the proceeds at the rates available at the time of redemption which will obviously be less than the earlier slated yield on the redeemed bonds.

 #3 -No Regular Income